vitessio/website/content/en/docs/reference/vreplication/v2/complete.md

 **default** false

 <div class="cmd">

-Usually the source data (tables or shards) are deleted by Complete.
+Usually, the source data (tables or shards) are deleted by Complete.
 If this flag is used, for MoveTables, source tables will not be deleted, for Reshard, source shards will not be dropped.

 </div>